whatafunc/whatafunc/README.md

 ### Hi there 👋
-I'm a PHP Web Developer
+I'm a PHP/GO Web Developer

 Here are some tips to get you more information:
 - 🔭 I’m currently working at [Elegant XMods](https://elegantxmods.com/) and [CozyMods](https://cozymods.com/)